 There aren't nearly enough practitioners willing to work with adolescents and very few practitioners who have specific training to provide quality adolescent care.
 With this in mind, Full Life is committed to using their background in adolescent treatment at high levels of care to offer a very necessary service in Washington and Missouri.
 We know that adolescent eating disorder treatment is not the same as adult treatment, so our style is specifically oriented and designed to help adolescents, young adults, and families pursue long term recovery.
 Being a dietetic practice, we do not claim to provide therapy, but we have received training in CBT (cognitive behavior therapy), DBT (dialectic behavior therapy), and FBT (family based therapy) which allows us to bring in aspects of therapy to the session in a way that supports our clients.

-I don't reside in Washington, can I still see you?
+I don't reside in Washington, Oregon or Missouri, can I still see you?